DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 ## Setting up Electrum
 Now we only need to tell Electrum to listen to our server!

-Start Electrum and open a wallet. `Select Tool>Network`
+Start Electrum and open a wallet. `Select Tools>Network`

 Uncheck Select server automatically and change `Server` to `localhost`: